deekshaarora12/pong-stage-deekshaarora12/Stage0/give-me-a-name.md

 ### Scenario: Change Password

-  Given username,email and password, user is loggedin
+  Given username, email and password, user is loggedin

-  When the user clicks on change password, entern new password
+  When the user clicks on change password, enters new password

   Then the new password is verified through email